knownorigin/docs.knownorigin.io/docs/guide/verify-on-discord.md

 <img :src="$withBase('/discord-role-bot/ko-role-bot-2.png')" height="250">

 4. Click the `Message me` button and after a bit of thinking time the bot should send you a direct message.
 Check your DMs!

+**The Discord API can be a little slow so please be patient with it, ensure you are allowed to receive DMs in your discord settings if you do not get a message**

 <img :src="$withBase('/discord-role-bot/ko-role-bot-3.png')" height="250">

-**Ensure you are allowed to receive DMs in your discord settings if you do not get a message**

 5. Click the `Click here` link in the message and this should take you to the Known Origin Verification Portal.
 Here you will see an option to connect your wallet

-**Please check that the wallet you are connecting with is the same wallet you have linked to your KO profile**
+**Please double-check that the wallet you are connecting with is the same wallet you have linked to your KO profile**

 <img :src="$withBase('/discord-role-bot/ko-role-bot-4.png')" height="250">